wemiibidun/dynamic-todo-list-v2/README.md

     - Delete tasks individually
     - Clear all tasks in one click
     - Show/hide the entire task list
-    - Automatically persist tasks using localStorage

-- Additional Features
+    - Tasks remain saved after page reload using local storage
     - Drag and Drop to reorder tasks visually
-  - Prototypal Inheritance: Task objects are organized by type *(Personal, Work, Study)*
-  - Persistent Storage: Tasks remain saved after page reload
-  - Category-Specific Inputs: Extra fields appear based on task type
-  - Order Field: Customize where a task appears in the list

 ---